tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

     ];
 ```

 You can now update NixOS as normal.
-Note that M1 support module updates will generally reqiure reboots to load new kernels and other boot components:
+Note that M1 support module updates will generally require reboots to load new kernels and other boot components:
 ```
 $ sudo nix-channel --update
 $ sudo nixos-rebuild switch